ultimodruido/myworld_remote/doc/usage.rst

     [POST] http://127.0.0.1:5000/train/{train_id}/sound1
     [POST] http://127.0.0.1:5000/train/{train_id}/sound2

-You can refer to the `live API <http://127.0.0.1:8000/docs>`__ for an overview of the available options.
+You can refer to the live API for an overview of the available options: http://127.0.0.1:5000/docs Change the IP number and the port according to your configuration.